Understanding post-red giant branch binaries through stable mass transfer: Interpreting the observations

 \subsection{Post-RGB ages}

 After mass transfer ends, post-RGB binaries may undergo a number of processes that modify their evolution and their orbits, depending on their post-mass transfer lifetimes.
 Such processes include eccentricity pumping via disc-binary interactions \citep[e.g.][]{Oomen2020}, depletion via re-accretion \citep[e.g.][]{Oomen2019}, and disc dissipation via slow outflows \citep[e.g.][]{Bujarrabal2016,GallardoCava2021,GallardoCava2023} and jet formation \citep[e.g.][]{Bollen2022,Verhamme2024,DePrins2024}.
 To understand the effect of these processes, evolutionary timescales need to be quantified.
-Therefore, we estimate the ages of the post-RGB stars in the samples by comparing their location in the HR diagram with our grids of post-RGB models with initial primary masses below 2.0 $M_{\odot}$.
-We define this post-RGB age as the time elapsed since the end of mass transfer, which we have defined as the moment when the mass transfer rate falls below $10^{-12}$ $M_{\odot}$/years.
+Therefore, we estimated the ages of the post-RGB stars in the samples by comparing their location in the HRD with our grids of post-RGB models with initial primary masses below 2.0 $M_{\odot}$.
+We defined this post-RGB age as the time elapsed since the end of mass transfer, taken as the moment when the mass transfer rate falls below $10^{-12}$ $M_{\odot}$/years.

-In Fig. \ref{figure:ages} we show the HR diagram with a colour scale constructed from the evolutionary tracks of our post-RGB models, depicting the time elapsed since the end of mass transfer.
-The area covered by the colour scale is bounded at high luminosity by the maximum luminosity of our post-RGB models and at low effective temperature by our definition of the end of mass transfer.
+In Fig. \ref{figure:ages} we show the HRD with a colour scale constructed from the evolutionary tracks of our post-RGB models, depicting the time elapsed since the end of mass transfer.
+The area covered by the colour scale is bound at high luminosity by the maximum luminosity of our post-RGB models and at low effective temperature by our definition of the end of mass transfer.
 Figs. \ref{figure:ages}a and \ref{figure:ages}b correspond to our solar metallicity and metal-poor models, respectively.
 A few models were removed when constructing the colour scale shown in Fig. \ref{figure:ages} because they deviated from the overall age trends of our post-RGB models (see Appendix \ref{lifetimes} for a full explanation).